enzymejs/enzyme/docs/installation/react-16.md

 # Working with React 16

-If you are wanting to use Enzyme with React 16, but don't already have React 16 and react-dom installed, you should do so:
+If you are wanting to use enzyme with React 16, but don't already have React 16 and react-dom installed, you should do so:

 ```bash